Key takeaways:

 Reference to health information websites

 • When prompted about its sources, ChatGPT consistently said it “referred to a variety of sources that provide comprehensive reviews and ratings based on patient experiences, expert opinions, and hospital affiliations.”
-These included Healthgrades, U.S. News & World Report, Castle Connolly Medical, Vitals and Zocdoc, as well as leading hospital websites and non-profit medical societies.
-Video content wasn’t included in ChatGPT results, although the prompts didn’t specifically request media.
+Often these included Healthgrades, U.S. News & World Report, Vitals and Zocdoc, as well as leading hospital websites and non-profit medical societies.

 List of provider profiles